ReConnect Community Center

 Book in app and be reminded

-Detailed event page with all the information about it, including accessibility features
+• Detailed event page with all information, including accessibility feature

-Book event and manage tickets directly within the app
+• Book events and manage tickets directly within the app

 Adapt the app to your needs